Last Updated: March 8, 2023

 These different breathing gas mixtures allow the diver to descend to great depths, which is not possible for a recreational diver.
 In contrast to a recreational diver, a technical diver needs profound and special training to be able to dive with elaborate technical equipment.

-Sidemount diving is a new approach to sport and technical diving.
+Sidemount diving is a new approach to the sport and technical diving.
 In this method, the diving cylinders lie on the side next to the upper body and are fixed with bungee cords.
 Unlike the back mount configuration, no tanks are attached to the back.

 The goals of recreational diving

 There are many reasons why recreational diving has become a popular sport.
 What is work for a professional diver is a pleasure for the recreational diver.
 Because he can get to know the fascinating world of seas, rivers, and lakes in his free time and enjoy the unique feeling of weightlessness underwater.